Why Milesnick Law

 Defense playbook anticipated

-Every scienter, materiality, causation, and credibility challenge the defense is likely to raise is addressed in the original filing — not countered reactively after the motion to dismiss is filed.
+Every scienter, materiality, causation, and credibility challenge the defense is likely to raise is addressed in the original filing — not countered reactively.

 Discovery strategy built in advance

-Defense discovery tactics — the deposition approaches, document requests, and 30(b)(6) strategies used to build a summary judgment record — are anticipated and prepared for from the start.
+Defense discovery tactics — the deposition approaches, document requests, and strategies used to build a defensive case — are anticipated and prepared for from the start.

 Dismissal risks removed early

-Cases that cannot survive the defense arguments most likely to be raised are identified and declined before they cost the client years of litigation and exposure to fee-shifting.
+Cases that cannot survive the defense arguments most likely to be raised are identified and communicated before they cost employees and litigants years of time and anxiety.

-Most litigators can tell you what a case is worth from jury verdict research and comparable settlements.
-What they cannot tell you — because they have not seen it — is how similar disputes actually behave in a mediation room.
-Which defendants move early and which stonewall.
-Which arguments shift an adjuster's reserve.
-Which plaintiff narratives produce genuine defendant concern and which produce calculated indifference.
+Most litigators can tell you what a case may be worth from jury verdict research and comparable settlements.
+What they cannot tell you — because they have not seen it — is dispute behavior patterns from inside a mediation room.

-That accumulated experience — not theory, but pattern recognition built across hundreds of actual disputes — shapes every recommendation about when to fight, when to negotiate, what to demand, and what to accept.
-It is not a separate service.
-It is embedded in how every case here is managed.
+With advanced conflict resolution training from the U.S. National Advocacy Center as well as the Harvard Law School Program on Negotiations, that accumulated experience and training built across hundreds of actual disputes shapes every recommendation about when to fight, when to negotiate, what to demand, and what to compromise.
+Those are not disconnected considerations, but strategy embedded in how every case here is managed.

 Visit Craft Mediation Northwest →